List of NASCAR tracks

 This is a list of tracks which have hosted a NASCAR race from 1948 to present.
-Various forms of race track have been used throughout the history of NASCAR, including purpose-built race tracks such as Daytona to the mysteries of Air Base Speedway.
+Various forms of race track have been used throughout the history of NASCAR, including purpose-built race tracks such as Daytona International Speedway and temporary tracks such as the Los Angeles Memorial Coliseum.

-NASCAR National series race tracks
+NASCAR national series race tracks

-The following is a list of race tracks currently used by NASCAR as part of its NASCAR Cup Series, NASCAR Xfinity Series, or NASCAR Gander RV & Outdoors Truck Series for the 2022 racing season.
+The following is a list of race tracks currently used by NASCAR as part of its NASCAR Cup Series, NASCAR Xfinity Series, or NASCAR Craftsman Truck Series for the 2026 racing season or after.